 - ½ cup toasted pine nuts

 - Stir in the rosemary.
 Push everything to one side of the pan to make room for the walnuts.
 Add the crushed walnuts and toast them for about 30 seconds, then stir everything together.
-Stir in the garlic, then add the balsamic vinegar and soy sauce and stir to incorporate.
-Add the diced tomatoes, lentils, tomato paste, sage and fresh cherry tomatoes, if using, and stir.
+Stir in the garlic, then add the balsamic vinegar and tamari and stir to incorporate.
+Add the tomatoes, lentils, tomato paste, sage and fresh cherry tomatoes, and stir.

-- Reduce the heat and simmer for 20 to 30 minutes.
-If the sauce is very thick, add water, ⅓ cup at a time, to thin.
+- Reduce the heat and simmer for 20 to 30 minutes until the sauce thickens.
 Season to taste.

 - Bring a large pot of salted water to a boil.
 Prepare the pasta according to the instructions on the package, cooking until al dente.
 Drain and add the pasta to the pan with the sauce.

 - Serve with fresh basil, pine nuts, pinches of red pepper flakes and pecorino cheese, if desired.